 Who wouldn’t want to live longer?
 And if you could extend your life in a completely natural way, that would be brilliant.
 The question is: can exposure to cold, such as cold plunges, actually help?
 Using scientific studies, we’ll explore how cold can have a surprisingly positive impact on longevity.

-The average lifespan depends on region, lifestyle, medical care, and other factors.
-In general, life expectancy has increased in many parts of the world in recent decades thanks to advances in medicine, improved nutrition and living conditions.
+The average lifespan varies according to region, lifestyle, medical care, and other factors.
+In general, life expectancy has increased in many parts of the world in recent decades, mainly due to advances in medicine, improved nutrition, and living conditions.

 What Factors Influence Lifespan?

 - Healthcare: Access to a high-quality healthcare system plays a significant role in life expectancy.
-Countries with well-developed healthcare systems and comprehensive medical care usually report longer life expectancies.
+Countries with well-developed healthcare systems and comprehensive medical care tend to boast a higher life expectancy for their citizens.

-- Lifestyle and behavior: A healthy lifestyle, regular physical activity, a balanced diet, and avoiding tobacco, drugs, and excessive alcohol positively impact life expectancy.
+- Lifestyle and behavior: A healthy lifestyle, regular physical activity, a balanced diet, avoidance of tobacco and excessive alcohol consumption, or drugs have a positive influence on life expectancy.

-- Socio-economic status: Education, income, and social status also influence life expectancy.
+- Socio-economic status: Education, income, and social status also have an influence on life expectancy.
 People with a higher socio-economic status often have a longer life expectancy.

 - Genetics: Our genetic predisposition plays a role in our susceptibility to certain diseases.